jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

         next-hop-self
       commit
     ```
-  We will add VRF *carrots* in BGP and enable SRv6 to each address family with the command *`segment-routing srv6`*.
+  Next we add VRF *carrots* in BGP and enable SRv6 to each address family with the command *`segment-routing srv6`*.
 In addition we will tie the vrf to the SRv6 locator *`MyLocator`*.

   Last on xrd01 we will redistribute connected routes using the command *`redistribute connected`*.

   On xrd07 we will need to redistribute both the connected and static routes to provide reachability to Rome and its additional prefixes.
-For xrd07 we will add the command *`redistribute static`*
+For xrd07 we will add both *`redistribute connected`* and *`redistribute static`*

  1. Enable SRv6 for VRF carrots and redistribute connected/static